 If you are following any of the Weight Watchers plans and are looking for a zero point snack that hits the spot when you're craving candy, then look no further than these zero point Jello Grapes!

-A portion of these candied grapes are zero SmartPoints on myWW Green plan, myWW Blue plan and myWW Purple plan.
+If you still follow the old Weight Watchers plan, then a portion of these candied grapes are zero SmartPoints on myWW Green plan, myWW Blue plan and myWW Purple plan!

 For years now, I have heard people talking about these Jell-o coated grapes.